zeynoxapps/terminator/README.md

 # Terminator Selfbot
 Version 1.3 Beta

+Made by Zeynox (razvan-tools is my repl github associated account)

 NOTE* I WILL NOT HELP YOU TO USE THIS SELFBOT AS SELFBOTS ARE AGAINST DISCORD TOS

 #FOLLOW DISCORD.COM/TOS